 Similar principles apply to PV modules connected together.

-The current flowing through an entire string of modules can be heavily reduced if even just a single module is shaded.
-As a result, the entire PV system underperforms — failing to deliver the energy, savings, and carbon offsets the customer is expecting.
+The current flowing through an entire string of modules, then, has the potential to be heavily reduced if even just a single module is shaded.
+How do we mitigate these potential losses?

 How to reduce shading losses

-As an installer, there are a number of different solar design strategies you can use to reduce shading losses.
-These include using different stringing arrangements, bypass diodes, and module-level power electronics (MLPEs).
+As an installer, there are a number of solar design strategies you can use to reduce shading losses.
+These solar panel shading solutions include using different stringing arrangements, bypass diodes, and module-level power electronics (MLPEs).

 Modules connected in series form strings, and strings can be connected in parallel to an inverter.
 The electrical current through all the modules of a string must be the same.
 By contrast, the voltage of parallel strings must be the same.